Your todo list:

 Pitch 2 (11b): Move about 20 feet left off the belay to a pillar of rock nestled between a vegetated gully on on the left, and the clean orange and brown swath of stone on the main part of the wall on your right.
 Climb interesting moves up this pillar with tricky route finding, to a crux in steeper terrain near the top of the feature.
 Ends on a 3'x 3' ledge with bolts with a fantastic view of the large clean wall to your right.

 A little confusing off the belay.
-There is another pitch (that looks unfinished - bail biner up high when we climbed it) that climbs the first few bolts and then moves right (where there is also another 2-bolt anchor).
+There is another pitch (that looks unfinished - bail biner up high when we climbed it) that climbs the first few bolts and then moves right passing a 2-bolt anchor...do not take this.

 Climb cool moves up and right off the belay into a layback crack to gain some amazing jugs.
-Then move up and traverse a couple moves left to get established below and to the left of an obvious left facing corner/finger crack system capped by a roof (resist the temptation to climb into the crack - although it probably goes).
+Then move up and traverse a couple moves left to get established below and to the left of an obvious left facing corner/finger crack system capped by a roof (resist the temptation to climb into the corner - it probably goes - but needs cleaning).
 Angle up right towards the crack from here, then back left (using another short splitter crack) to get established under the roof.
 At this point you climb up into the roof and into the crack (undercling and layback), over the roof (crux), and onto the face to the right.
 Make a couple face moves up and right, then go back left to a double bolt anchor.

 Pitch 4 (10b): This pitch is rated 10c in the ACSD guide but it didn't feel too bad.
 It tackles the left side of the large roof feature on cool steep climbing.
 "Rock Jungle" climbs out the right side of this roof.